In Your Community

 - Violent crimes/gangs.

-This year’s Teen Academy will be held Friday, July 18, 2014, from 7:45 a.m.-4:00 p.m.
-If you wish to apply, please ensure you submit a complete application packet, including:
+This year’s Teen Academy will be held Friday, July 17, 2015, from 7:45 a.m.-4:00 p.m.
+The application period is now open, and the deadline to apply is June 5, 2015.
+If you wish to apply, please ensure you submit a complete application packet.

 Director’s Community Leadership Award (DCLA)

-Each year since 1990, FBI field offices have publically recognized the achievements of individuals and organizations in the areas of drug or violence education and prevention through the Director’s Community Leadership Award (DCLA).
-Our 2013 recipient was the Latin American Community Center, Delaware’s only full-service social services agency, for focusing on the needs of the state’s growing Latino population.
+Each year since 1990, FBI field offices have publicly recognized the achievements of individuals and organizations in the areas of drug or violence education and prevention through the Director’s Community Leadership Award (DCLA).
+Our 2014 recipient is James Deaner, executive director of the Boys & Girls Club of Washington County, Maryland.

 Our other outreach initiatives include: